 Used restaurant equipment is usually sold “as is.”
 Most reputable dealers will have a technician inspect an item to assess its condition and resale value, so they should be able to provide an honest assessment.
 However, most commercial restaurant equipment, particularly gas cooking equipment, is built to last, so if one small part goes, it is usually easy to replace.

-Purchasing the following equipment second-hand is a safer bet for those wanting to get their feet wet in the used foodservice equipment market.
+Purchasing the following equipment second-hand is a safe bet for those wanting to get their feet wet in the used foodservice equipment market.

 Gas Ranges, Baking Ovens Convection Ovens and Fryer have a fairly long life span.
 So if the items you want are missing some knobs don’t fret, they are easily replaced.